zleman1593/Handwriting-CAPTCHA_Neural-Network--Feed-Forward---k-nearest-Neighbors-Radial-Basis-Function/README.md

   The first network is a a feed-forward neural network that uses back propagation and the second is a  K-nearest Neighbor network.

-// NOTES: To run this we had to pass the argument " -Xmx800M"  to the java virtual machine to increase heap memory allocation.
+// NOTES: To run these networks we had to pass the argument " -Xmx1000M"  to the java virtual machine to increase heap memory allocation.

-// NOTES: For the feed-forward neural network we got 89 percent accuracy when we set epochs to 30 and hidden nodes to 15.
+// Initial Results: For the feed-forward neural network we got 89 percent accuracy when we set epochs to 30 and hidden nodes to 15.
 However, it took 30 minutes to run.